sebastiankasprzak/AzureMonitorAddonForSplunk/Operational-Overview.md

 The Activity Log is a subscription-wide log of operations on all resources in the subscription, such as create/update/delete.
 It is configured separately in the add-on but works the same way as Diagnostic Logs (i.e. there is an event hub in a namespace, etc).

 In addition to CRUD actions, the Activity Log also contains Azure Security Center Recommendations and Alerts, Service Health, Security, and Autoscaling events.
+See [here](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-activity-log-schema) for details.

 [[Configuration | configuration]]